x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/faq.md

 ## Which clients support public folders?

-Outlook 2010 and later, Outlook 2011 for Mac, and Outlook 2016 for Mac users can access public folders.
-However, users whose mailboxes are on Exchange 2016 servers won't be able to connect to Exchange 2010 public folders from clients that use Exchange Web Services (EWS), such as Outlook for Mac.
-We recommend that you migrate legacy public folders to Exchange 2016 in order to maintain access for those users.
+The currently supported Outlook clients for [Exchange 2016](../../plan-and-deploy/system-requirements.md#supported-clients) and Exchange 2019 can access public folders.
+However, users with mailboxes on Exchange 2016 servers can't connect to Exchange 2010 public folders using Exchange Web Services (EWS) clients (for example, Outlook 2016 for Mac).
+We recommend that you migrate Exchange 2010 public folders to Exchange 2016 to maintain access for those users.

 ## Are there any limitations in the clients?